Mitanni: Social classes

 The military power of the Mitanni rested on a warrior elite, the maryannu, specialized in the use of battle chariots.
 They are found throughout the Hurrian sphere of influence, since they are attested in the texts of Alalakh, of Nuzi (where they are rather called in Akkadian rākib narkabti, "chariot drivers") and also of Ugarit and of Qatna.
 They enjoy the highest position in society and often own important estates.
 This status seems to come with privileges, such as exemptions from corvées (but not everywhere).
-It is therefore the ruling eliteand, in a way, the "nobility," characterized by its proximity to the king.
+It is therefore the ruling elite and, in a way, the "nobility," characterized by its proximity to the king.
 This group seems nonetheless close to the rest of the population, since it is found in practically every documented village or hamlet.

 The majority of the free population of the Mitanni-dominated countries, the common people, are referred to as ḫupšu, a term of Semitic origin that originally designated men subject to conscription.
 They appear mainly in the texts as peasants, infantrymen, and corvéables (Nuzi texts also use ālik ilki, "doer of (labor or military) service").

 Texts from the kingdoms of Alalakh and Arrapha also document two other social groups.
 First, there are those called egelli, šūzubbu or nakkošše, occupational specialists such as charioteer or horse trainer.
 These are people who have skills demanded by the elite, for whom they fulfill obligations (and probably receive land in exchange).
 Then there are the impoverished free subjects, called aššabu ('residents') in Nuzi and ḫaniaḫḫe in Alalakh.
 This condition seems to be characterized by the absence of property, perhaps because of a loss of it.
 But they are still subject to conscription and state service.

 The fact that these classes are found at both ends of the Mitanni-dominated lands could, according to E. von Dassow, indicate that this is a categorization desired by the dominant kingdom and imposed on its vassals.
 These categories are largely defined by the nature of their relationship to the administration and the services they can provide to it.
-This is particularly evident from tablets of census lists and troop rosters.
+This is particularly evident from census lists and troop rosters.

 Some Mitannian subjects held the status of ḫanigalbatutu, "citizen of Hanigalbat," attested in texts from Alalakh, Umm el-Marra and Tell Brak.
 Although it does not seem to have been linked to that of maryannu, this was clearly an enviable position, since the Alalakh tablet shows a man (wrongly) claiming this status to exempt himself from the service of the local king.
 This political status was granted and confirmed by the king, who issued official sealed documents as proof.
 The tablets from Tell Brak and Umm el-Marra show that people with this status could obtain it from the king for their relatives, including in vassal countries, which indicates that the ḫanigalbatutu is not reserved only for natives of Hanigalbat.